nvwls/nvwls.github.com/_posts/2015-02-07-more-hardware-specific-testing.md

 end
 ~~~

-Now that the attributes have verified, you can write spec tests for the recipe
+Now that the attributes have been verified, you can write spec tests for the recipe
 code.